-Has your restaurant embraced artificial intelligence (AI) yet?
+Has your restaurant embraced AI yet?

-Kevin Coetzee, people director at Humble Grape in the U.K, is using AI to aggregate information for deeper insights.
-His team uses an AI bot that pulls information from solutions like SevenRooms, Harri and Lightspeed, and compiles it into one handy report.
+Coetzee from the Humble Grape uses an AI bot that pulls from SevenRooms, Harri and Lightspeed, then compiles it into one report.

 "AI elevates our storytelling around data.
 We have a wealth of data at our fingertips, but this can create analysis paralysis.
 With AI, we can more efficiently synthesize the data, create stories about what's happening, why it's happening, and what we can do about it, and then present these stories to our teams in a digestible format with actionable next steps."